Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Skiing Manning Park

 A few other things set Manning apart.
-For one it has a laid-back retro feel perfect for families and avoiding adrenaline junkies.
+For one, it has a laid-back retro feel, perfect for families and avoiding adrenaline junkies.
 Also, while the big resorts like Whistler Blackcomb charge a staggering $180 (Canadian) for a single lift ticket, Manning charges only $59 (Canadian).
 Plus, there are usually no lift lines.
 On my recent midweek visit, I skied directly onto the chair each time!
-The downside to these benefits is that there are only two chair lifts, with only one operating in midweek.
+The downside to these benefits is that there are only two chair lifts, with only one operating on midweek.
 The vertical drop is a modest 1400′.

 North Cascades Winter, Manning Provincial ParkManning Park in Winter #64780 Purchase